 Assessment Increases and Decreases

-Assessment decreases are not subject to phase-in and were implemented immediately.
+Assessment decreases are not subject to phase-in and are implemented immediately.
 Properties experiencing a decrease in CVA due to the reassessment will therefore benefit from the full reduction in the taxation year in which the decision is finalized.

 The Province, in introducing the phase-in of assessment increases, has stated that the new system will provide a greater level of stability for property owners, and will help to smooth out market value increases and provide a more gradual move to the new assessment level.
 Taxpayers will now be able to better plan for changes in their assessments, given the element of predictability in property assessments.
 By extending the phase-in provisions to all property classes, business taxpayers benefit from the same increased stability and predictability that the phase-in provides homeowners, and equity and consistency between different property types is maintained.